igvteam/igv-docs/igv-docs/docs/UserGuide/regions.md

 			<td style="width: 164px;">
 				<em>Add</em></td>
 			<td style="width: 353px;">
-				Add the currently displayed region in its entirety to the list.</td>
+				Create an ROI for the genomic locus that is currently displayed in the IGV view, and add to the list.</td>
 		</tr>
 		<tr>
 			<td style="width: 164px;">
 				<em>Delete</em></td>
 			<td style="width: 353px;">
-				Remove the selected ROI from the list.</td>
+				Remove the selected ROI(s) from the list.</td>
 		</tr>
 		<tr>
 			<td style="width: 164px;">